MutsiMutsi/go-novon/README.md

 # Start streaming!
 Make sure OBS is running, setup your scene as normal, but you do not have to start streaming or recording.
-The application will automatically detect the HLS recording path from OBS Studio and initiate the streaming process to the noice platform.
+The application will automatically detect the HLS recording path from OBS Studio and initiate the streaming process to the novon platform.